Top Wines From Napa Valley

 As Napa’s leading white varietal, it’s common to find Chardonnay sitting alongside Cabernet in a tasting room.
 Winemaking techniques vary widely in Napa, allowing for different expressions of this malleable grape, from lean and crisp to voluptuous and full-bodied.
 Napa Valley Chardonnay is probably best-known for its award-winning turn during the 1976 Judgement of Paris, when Chateau Montelena’s

-Photo courtesy of Stony Hill
+Photo courtesy of Cakebread Cellars

 Sauvignon Blanc